sourcegraph/about/content/blogposts/2024/cody-vscode-1-26-0-release.md

 ### 🧪 Experimental: Generate Git commit messages

-We have introduced a new experimental feature that is receiving a lot of attention and praise in our Discord server.
-With just a click of a button, Cody will now generate the perfect Git commit message for you, allowing you to push your code to your Git server more quickly.
+A while back we introduced an experimental feature that is receiving a lot of attention and praise in our Discord server.
+With just a click of a button (or in the sidebar), Cody will now generate the perfect Git commit message for you, allowing you to push your code to your Git server more quickly.
+Let us know what you think!

 <Video
   source={{